JeanRiverah/JeanRiverah/README.md

 **JeanRiverah/JeanRiverah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+It's Jean Pierre Rivera, I am a student of Economics at the Pontifica Universidad Católica del Perú.
+I am finishing my bachelor's degree and my professional interests are oriented to finance.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...